Rasa von Werder: Female bodybuilding and strip dancing

 The latter book explains how the genre of female bodybuilding, from that time when it did not exist, how it got started, flourished, and began to decline after the year 2000, when men got frightened by Kim Chizevsky and changed the rules.
-Then when Weider sold out to AMI in 2003 it was relegated down to a subculture.
+Then when Weider sold out to AMI in 2003 it was relegated to a subculture.

-Everts' dancing career went Coast to Coast from March 1966 to August 1987 & included numerous shows in Canada.
+Everts' dancing career went national from March 1966 to August 1987 and also included numerous shows in Canada.
 She quit to focus on producing dancing and female domination videos.
-She made enough money to purchase a 50 acre property in Upstate New York - a sumptuous watery wilderness with a wide expanse of riverfront and a five acre island with thirty trees she named "The Island of Mirth".
+She made enough money to purchase a 50-acre property in Upstate New York - a watery wilderness with a wide expanse of riverfront and a five-acre island with thirty trees she named "The Island of Mirth".

 On February 2, 2007, the World Bodybuilding Guild (WBBG) named her "Progenitor" of Female Bodybuilding - "the Woman responsible for Modern Competitive Female Body Building" and, in August 2007, inducted her into their Hall of Fame.